Tutorial: Configure Zendesk for automatic user provisioning

 Step 2: Configure Zendesk to support provisioning with Microsoft Entra ID

-- Log in to Admin Center, click Apps and integrations in the sidebar, then select APIs > Zendesk APIs.
+- Navigate to Apps and integrations > APIs > Zendesk APIs.

 - Click the Settings tab, and make sure Token Access is enabled.